n7tae/mrefd/README.md

 ```

 The blacklist, whitelist and interlink files can be modified in real time while xrfd is executing and the reflector will update itself within a few seconds.
 If `USESYMLINK` is true in your mrefd.mk file, then you can edit the files in your build directory.
 Otherwise, you will need to edit the files in the `CFGDIR` folder.

+### Tools
+There are two M17 reflector tools that will be built:

+- `test-all` is a very small program that will make sure you system will properly run on you chosen server.
+In the build directory, type `./test-all`.
+It will test word size, callsign encoding and the M17 CRC.
+- `mref-info` is a demonstration program that will send a small *INFO* packet to any IP address.
+If there is an M17 reflector at that address *and* that reflector has set `InfoEnable = true` in it's configuration, that reflector will send back a small *INFO* packet back that will be decoded and displayed by `mrefd-info`.
+In the build directory, type `./mrefd-info` for a usage message.

 ### Install the Dashboard